2021 AAPM&R Annual Assembly

 - Heading - A heading for the top of the poster should be prepared indicating: (1) title, the same as that of the abstract submitted, (2) author(s), and (3) institutional affiliation of the author(s).

-- Content - An abstract of your research should be included in the upper left corner of the poster board.
+- Content - An abstract of your research should be included in the layout.

 - QR Codes - A QR code can be include if they direct participants to clinical content and are not promotional.